ARDivekar/TypeScript-on-the-Browser-Starter/README.md

     However, you should always minify and cache large vendor libraries.
 "Large" is subjective: the Webpack size warning is triggered at 30 KB.
 Look for data on your users' hardware specifications (network speed, device CPU, RAM) to see what is acceptable.

+    This example project does not really have a lot of code, but that's because it's, well, an example.
+In real life you will probably write a lot more code.

 - **Different pages in our web app will require a single entry file but different application and vendor library bundles.**